Mandan School Board candidates share priorities, views on district issues

 “Critical race theory should have never entered our schools to begin with,” Simmons said.
 “How can our kids focus on learning if they are continuously reminded of their race?”

-While they do not support teaching critical race theory in Mandan schools, Furaus and Davis both said they hope people will not confuse it with other initiatives.
+Furaus and Davis both said that while they do not support teaching critical race theory in Mandan schools, they hope people will not confuse it with other initiatives.

 Another national topic making its way to school boards and lawmakers is the use of cameras in the classroom.
 Davis, Peters, Schmidt and Simmons said they would not support installing cameras in classrooms.